 It is important to understand how your advisor is compensated so that you are aware of any conflicts of interest the advisor may have in making a recommendation.
 Fiduciary advisors are required to disclose any conflicts of interest, but it is an area which can be subject to some interpretation.
 When hiring a financial advisor, it is very important to ask and understand how your advisor is compensated and when they are required to act as a fiduciary and when they are not.

 Where to Find and Select a Financial Advisor

 If you would like to hire a fee-only advisor, NAPFA is a member organization for fee-only adviors which has a search tool.
-If you’d like to hire a financial planner with a tax-focus to their practice, Alliance of Comprehensive Planners is a member organization which has a search tool.
-Many financial planners who charge a service fee instead of charging base on assets under management, which is an especially good option for clients who do not have significant investable assets but still need the services of a financial planner, are members of XY Planning Network.
-If you do a general Google search to find a financial advisor near you or receive a recommendation from someone, it’s best to review their firm on the Securities and Exchange website to get an understanding of the types of services they provide and if it’s a good fit for you.
+If you’d like to hire a financial planner with a tax-focus to their practice, Alliance of Comprehensive Planners is a member organization which also has a search tool.
+Many financial planners who charge a service fee instead of charging a percentage of assets under management are members of XY Planning Network.
+This is an especially good option for clients who do not have significant investable assets but still need the services of a financial planner.
+If you do a general Google search to find a financial advisor near you or receive a recommendation from someone, it’s best to review their firm on the Securities and Exchange website to get an understanding of the types of services they provide and if it matches up with what you need.

 Disclaimer: This article is provided for general information and illustrations purposes only.
 Nothing contained in the material constitutes tax advice, a recommendation for purchase or sale of any security, or investment advisory services.
 I encourage you to consult with a financial planner, accountant, and/or legal counsel for advice specific to your situation.
 Reproduction of this material is prohibited without written permission from Tricia Rosen, and all rights are reserved.
 Read the full disclaimer.